 Dr. Denton – Rhinoplasty and Nose Reshaping Surgery in Vancouver

 We perform all of our Rhinoplasty procedures in Vancouver, in our state of the art plastic surgery clinic.
 Rhinoplasty surgery, or nose reshaping, is performed to improve the aesthetic and functional features of the nose.
 The nose is a central feature of the face.
 Prominent humps, crooked or excessively large noses and noses with bulbous or bulky tips can negatively affect the appearance of an otherwise attractive face.
 Disproportionate nasal size and abnormal nasal shape can gradually develop with age or can result from trauma at birth or later in life.

-Through our office in Vancouver, rhinoplasty (nose reshaping) effectively, predictably and safely corrects both the appearance and functional abnormalities of the nose.
+Through our office in Vancouver, rhinoplasty (nose reshaping) effectively, predictably and safely corrects both the appearance of the nose.
 Following rhinoplasty, the desired result is a natural appearance with the nose being in balance with the other facial features.
 In addition to cosmetic considerations, obstruction of the nasal passages can result from structural abnormalities both on the outside and on the inside of the nose.
 This can lead to multiple problems including decreased exercise tolerance and sense of smell, poor sleep, noisy breathing and chronic bad breath (so-called “functional” problems).
 Certain functional problems are treatable during rhinoplasty surgery but this is evaluated on a case by case basis.
 For a general overview regarding this procedure, please read our blog post on the basic facts about rhinoplasty.

 Below are some before and after photos of rhinoplasty procedures performed by Dr. Denton.
 All surgery is performed in our Vancouver clinic, located on West Broadway, adjacent to Vancouver General Hospital.